Select Page

 How to Maximize Professional Association Membership Engagement

-Member engagement is more than simple participation.
-Any member can like social media posts or occasionally open emails, but genuinely engaged members are emotionally invested.
-They see your association as a necessary and rewarding part of their lives.
+Any member can like social media posts or occasionally open emails, but genuinely engaged members are emotionally invested in your association.
+They see your association as a necessary and rewarding part of their careers and their lives.
+So truly engaged members are those who are connecting with your organization by talking to your association staff, reading news and reports from your organization, participating in discussions in your online community, attending events, volunteering, and doing other high-involvement activities.

 Working to improve your membership engagement is important because engaged members:

-• Stay in the organization longer
+• Stay with the organization longer

 • Are more likely to refer new members